HongwenZhang/PyMAF/README.md

   author={Zhang, Hongwen and Tian, Yating and Zhou, Xinchi and Ouyang, Wanli and Liu, Yebin and Wang, Limin and Sun, Zhenan}, booktitle={Proceedings of the IEEE International Conference on Computer Vision}, year={2021}
 }

+@article{pymafx2022,
+  title={PyMAF-X: Towards Well-aligned Full-body Model Regression from Monocular Images}, author={Zhang, Hongwen and Tian, Yating and Zhang, Yuxiang and Li, Mengcheng and An, Liang and Sun, Zhenan and Liu, Yebin}, journal={arXiv preprint arXiv:2207.06400}, year={2022}
+}
 ```